FindMySchool LogoFindMySchool

 The EBacc figures suggest the school supports substantial progress in core academic subjects, while not every student’s pathway is centred on EBacc grade thresholds.
 That mix is common in comprehensive Catholic secondaries serving varied intakes, where curriculum breadth and post-16 progression are both priorities.

-Ranked 1,154th in England and 16th in Barnet for A-level outcomes (FindMySchool ranking based on official data).
-This reflects solid performance, in line with the middle 35% of schools in England (25th to 60th percentile) for this measure.
+Ranked 1,544th of 2,549 schools in England for A-level academic outcomes and 19th in Barnet for sixth-form outcomes (FindMySchool ranking based on official data).
+This reflects measured performance, sitting just below the national middle for this measure.

 Grade distribution: